softwareSouf/alx-system_engineering-devops/0x09-web_infrastructure_design/2-secured_and_monitored_web_infrastructure.md

-# Secure and Monitored Three-Server Web Infrastructure for www.foobar.com
+# Secure and Monitored Tow-Server Web Infrastructure for www.foobar.com

-This README outlines the design and details of the secure and monitored three-server web infrastructure hosting the website www.foobar.com.
+This README outlines the design and details of the secure and monitored tow-server web infrastructure hosting the website www.foobar.com.

 ## Infrastructure Design